yhtang/FunFact/docs/pages/user-guide/tsrex.md

 tsrex = a[i, j] - b[j, k]       # elementwise subtraction, reduction by summation
 ```

-!!! warning
-    TODO: describe how to change the reduction operation,
-    refer to semiring operators.

 In contrast to an indexless matrix inner product, indexed expressions can be
 extended to higher-order tensors as illustrated in the following example.